npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 REVEAL: the state diagram drawn on the flip-chart...

-* The signUp operation only makes sense in the Available sub-state of Open.
+* The _signUp_ operation only makes sense in the Available sub-state of Open.

-* The cancelSignUp operation only makes sense in the Open state.
+* The _cancelSignUp_ operation only makes sense in the Open state.

-* The sessionStarted operation only makes sense in the Open state.
+* The _close_ operation only makes sense in the Open state.

 We can express this in Kotlin with a _sealed type hierarchy_...